nyscapes/downtown-archaeologies/_artifacts/sara-artifact.md

 ### Bibliography:
 * Manuscripts and Archives Division, The New York Public Library.
 "AIDS is a primary issue.
 Demand a national plan on AIDS." _New York Public Library Digital Collections_.
 Accessed March 9, 2018.
 * “ACT UP Capsule History.”
 ACT UP New York.
 Acccessed March 9, 2018.
+* Manuscripts and Archives Division, The New York Public Library.
+"ACT UP.
+[Activists at subway station.]"
+The New York Public Library Digital Collections.
+1989.
+* Manuscripts and Archives Division, The New York Public Library.
+"Silence = Death" The New York Public Library Digital Collections.
+1969 - 1997.